 Check the Area Around the Pool

 The region around your above ground pool may signal where the leakage is happening.
 You may find a puddle forming under a profuse leak, or the area may be damp in a less severe leak.
 If you still cannot pinpoint the exact location of the leak, don’t worry.
 I have a few easy methods that can help.

 Step one: Use a bucket to detect a leak

-Place a large bucket in the pool water about three-quarters submerged.
+Place a large bucket in the pool water, about three-quarters submerged.
 Usually, I would place the bucket on one of the steps.
 Fill the bucket up so that it is even with the water level.
 After the bucket is filled and put in the right place, use a strip of duct tape or a permanent marker to mark the water line in the bucket.
 Then turn the pump off and return to the bucket after about 24 hours.
 If the water level of the bucket and the pool are still matching, you likely do not have a leak.
-But if the water level of the pool is lower than the bucket, there is a leak at the level that the water stopped draining.
+But if the pool’s water level is lower than the bucket, there is a leak at the level where the water stopped draining.

 To check for a leak in the pool’s plumbing, carry out this test while the pump is running.
 If you notice the water level decreasing, you likely have a leak in the piping or pump.

 Step two: Use ink to find the exact area where the leak is

 Most pool stores will sell a leak detection kit with a special dye and a syringe.
 This is used to find the exact location of the leak so that you can patch up your pool.